ethereum/populus/docs/dev_cycle.part-08.rst

     >>> w3.eth.getBalacne(donator.address)
     8000000000000000000

 Phew.
 It's OK.
-The ``donations_total`` is exactly the same as the "official" balance.
+The ``donationsTotal`` is exactly the same as the "official" balance.

 And in Ether: